Aitkin County, Minnesota: Protected areas

-Aitkin County voters have selected the Democratic Party candidate in 67% of national elections since 1960.
-Recent presidential elections have shifted to the Republican Party, with their candidate winning four of the last five elections as of 2020.

 Climate and weather

 In recent years, average temperatures in the county seat of Aitkin have ranged from a low of 0 °F in January to a high of 80 °F in July, although a record low of -47 °F was recorded in January 1972 and a record high of 100 °F was recorded in August 1976.
 Although these records are the official records, temperatures above 100 °F has been detected numerous times throughout Aitkin County and surrounding areas.
 Average monthly precipitation ranged from 0.79 in in February to 4.46 in in June.